burghoff/Scientific-Inkscape/README.md

 <p align="center"><img src="https://github.com/burghoff/Scientific-Inkscape/blob/dev/examples/Resize_Optica.gif" alt="drawing" width="70%"></img></p>

 The core extensions are:
-1. **Scale Plots**: Changes the size or aspect ratio of a plot without modifying its text and ticks.
-Especially useful for assembling multi-panel figures.
-(For non-plots, provides a way to scale objects without affecting text.)
+1. **Scale Plots**: Changes the size or aspect ratio of a plot without modifying its text and ticks, making it easy to assemble multi-panel figures.
+Also works on non-plots.
-2. **Flattener**: A utility that eliminates much of the structure of imported figures and facilitates editing.
+2. **Flattener**: Eliminates the structure of imported figures, making them easier to edit.
 For most imports, this should be the first thing you run.
-3. **Homogenizer**: Quickly sets uniform fonts, font sizes, and stroke widths in a selection.
+3. **Homogenizer**: Sets uniform fonts, font sizes, and stroke widths in a selection.
-4. **Autoexporter**: Automatically exports SVG files in a directory and keeps them updated.
-Produces files immune to the rendering bugs of Office and Acrobat.
+4. **Autoexporter**: Automatically refreshes exports of SVGs in a folder.
+Also produces exports immune to the rendering bugs of Office and Acrobat.
-5. **Gallery Viewer**: Provides a way to view and edit the SVG contents of files or folders.
+5. **Gallery Viewer**: Quickly view and edit all SVGs in a file or folder.

-It also includes the following utility extensions:
+It also includes the following utilities:

 6. **Text Ghoster**: Adds a semi-transparent background to text so that it can be overlaid with data.
 7. **Combine by Color**: An extension that fuses paths of the same color and style together into a single path.
 Speeds up operations on plots with thousands of similar elements, like markers.